-

 AlgoWork Roundtable

-Dr. Franz Strich is the Deputy Director of the Centre for AI and the Future of Business and a Senior Lecturer at Deakin University.
-His research explores the intersection of artificial intelligence (AI) and the future of work, focusing on the significant impact AI has on professional identities.
+Dr. Franz Strich is the CEO of GenoConsult Baden-Württemberg and a research affiliate at both Deakin University in Melbourne, Australia, and the University of Passau, Germany.
+His research explores the intersection of artificial intelligence (AI) and the future of work, with a particular focus on AI's impact on professional identities.

 -